msaxton/religion-and-film-slides/slides.md

 ### Agenda
 * Introduction
-* Strategies for finding film reviews and other sources on religion and film
+* Strategies for finding film reviews
 * Evaluating web sources
 * Putting it into practice